 Are diesel cars ULEZ compliant?

 Newer diesels that meet Euro 6 emissions standards comply with ULEZ rules and won't have to pay the daily charge to enter the zone.
-Euro 6 standards became mandatory for all new cars registered from September 2015 onwards, but many diesel models will have been made compliant before this cutoff date.
+Euro 6 standards became mandatory for all new cars registered from September 2015 onwards, but some diesel models built before this date will also be compliant.

 Are petrol cars ULEZ compliant?